FAQ

 Answers to your most frequently asked questions

 You have questions and we have answers on topics such as the Fuel Price Transparency Act, what data will be collected from companies, our findings in the gasoline and diesel prices inquiry and much more.
 The website will be continually updated based on what you, as British Columbians, want to know.
-To send us your feedback or questions, fill out the Feedback Form.
+To send us your feedback or questions, please email us at info@gaspricesbc.ca.

 *Please enter single search word or phrase